How FICO Credit Scores Are Calculated

-- Credit History - How long have you had credit?
+- Credit History - How many years have you had credit?

 - Requests for Credit - How many times have you had your credit checked for a loan?

-Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.

-Improving your score
+Raising your FICO score

-How do I find out my credit score?
+How do I find out my FICO score?

-Armed with this info, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.

-Curious about your credit score?
-Give us a call at 218-237-5128.
+Curious about credit scores?
+Call us at 218-237-5128.